fvhde/fvhde.github.io/_posts/2023-10-28-compare-cypress-playwright.md

 For UI tests its very useful to not have to explicitly use the url of the system under test (e.g. www.demoblaze.com).
 We can define the baseUrl in the cypress.config.js in project root.
 Cypress calls this base url when '/' is used in an E2E test, e.g.

 {% highlight js %}
-cy.visit('/') // uses the baseUrl ("www.demoblaze.com in our example) in the cypress.config to open the url.
+cy.visit('/') // uses the baseUrl (i.e. www.demoblaze.com in our example) in the cypress.config to open the url.
 {% endhighlight %}

 #### Fixtures